-Thousands of people walk around Downtown St. Louis every day but do they really know the history that’s happened right beneath their feet?
+Thousands of people walk around Downtown St. Louis every day, but do they really know the history that’s happened right beneath their feet?
+Do you?

 That’s one of the reasons Adam Frick-Verdine created Un(Heard)OfSTL, a non-profit project with fiscal sponsorship by Midwest Artist Project Services.

-“Un(Heard)OfSTL is an interactive audio map that explores St. Louis’ diverse history through cinematic audio stories,” says Founder, Adam Frick-Verdine.
+“Un(Heard)OfSTL is an interactive audio map that explores St. Louis’ diverse history through cinematic audio stories,” says Frick-Verdine.

 He says “Cinematic Audio Stories” are ‘little short films for your ears’.